kevhines/NEO-app/ReadMe.md

 ## Installation

-Clone this repository.\n
+Clone this repository.

-Install the gems:\n
+Install the gems:

     $ bundle install

-Run the Executable:\n
+Run the Executable:

     $ bin/run